The Luxury Of Simplicity

 The frenetic pace of modern life, the proliferation of information and the intrusion of technology have created an opportunity for luxury brands to offer an oasis of peace amidst chaos.
 Convenience, clarity, personalization and calm are new measures of luxury.
 Each of these is an ingredient of Simplicity.

-You don’t feel connected to a brand if you have to repeat who you are and your likes and
+You don’t feel connected to a brand if you have to repeat who you are and your likes and dislikes each time you interact.
+Many luxury brands overlook the power of respecting a customer’s time, removing “fine print,” remembering preferences and communicating succinctly.

 Creating simplified experiences by foreseeing and removing customer burdens requires an empathetic understanding of the target market.
 Luxury brands can charge a premium price when they deliver an exceptional level of personal attention and customization through in-depth understanding of customers’ wants and needs.